redtexts/texts/mattick_1939_kautsky.md

 sincerely liked being in reality the bourgeois of whom Marx once said, he is "a capitalist solely in the interest of the proletariat."
 But even such a change of affairs he would reject, unless it were attainable in the 'peaceful' bourgeois, democratic manner.
-Kautsky, "repudiates the Bolshevik melody that is unpleasant to his ear," wrote Trotsky, "but does not seek another.
+Kautsky "repudiates the Bolshevik melody that is unpleasant to his ear," wrote Trotsky, "but does not seek another.
 The solution is simple: the old musician refuses altogether to play on the instrument of the revolution."[^20]